acentino/CBZeta/README.md

 ## Usage

-- Put every image you want your ebook to contain into a folder, organised by alphanumerical order.
+- Put every image you want your ebook to contain into a folder.

 - Compress this folder into a .zip or .rar file.

-- Put your .zip or .rar file into the 'src' folder.
+- Move that .zip or .rar file into the 'src' folder.

 - Launch CBZeta with the command: